I.MX: i.MX RT series

+The i.MX RT1170 represents the high-performance flagship with dual cores (Cortex-M7 at 1 GHz and Cortex-M4 at 400 MHz) running in separate power domains.
+It includes two Gigabit Ethernet ports with Time-Sensitive Networking (TSN) support and achieves over 4,500 CoreMark performance.
+The RT1160 offers similar dual-core architecture with three Ethernet interfaces.

+The i.MX RT500 series, introduced in 2021, marked the entry into ultra-low-power crossover MCUs with ARM Cortex-M33 at 275 MHz paired with a Cadence Xtensa Fusion F1 DSP, optimized for wearables and IoT applications with up to 5 MB SRAM.
+The i.MX RT600 series focuses on audio and voice applications, featuring Cortex-M33 at 300 MHz with a Cadence Tensilica HiFi 4 DSP at 600 MHz.
+It supports up to 8 digital microphones and includes 4.5 MB SRAM for audio processing workloads.

+Announced in September 2024, the i.MX RT700 introduces integrated AI acceleration through an eIQ Neutron NPU.
+It features up to five cores including dual Cortex-M33 processors (325 MHz and 250 MHz), HiFi 4 and HiFi 1 DSPs, and a RISC-V based I/O coprocessor.
+The NPU provides up to 100x AI performance acceleration with 30% reduced active power and 70% improved sleep mode efficiency compared to earlier RT series.
+The RT700 is expected to begin sampling in Q1 2025.

+NXP provides development support through MCUXpresso SDK and IDE, with RTOS support for FreeRTOS, Zephyr, and Azure RTOS.
+The eIQ machine learning environment supports TensorFlow Lite Micro and PyTorch Glow for edge AI applications.

 Software support

-Freescale proposes a layered approach of software with selection of software components optimized for its chips.
-The i.MX board support packages (BSP), common across all i.MX nodes, consists of kernel optimization, hardware drivers and unit tests.
-The company also provides multimedia Codecs (ARM and Video processing unit accelerated). i.MX also includes middleware with reuse of open source frameworks like multimedia framework plugins, power management, security/DRM or graphics (OpenGL/OpenVG).
+Freescale proposed a layered approach of software with selection of software components optimized for its chips.
+The i.MX board support packages (BSP), common across all i.MX nodes, consists of kernel optimization, hardware drivers, and unit tests.
+The company also provides multimedia codecs (ARM and Video processing unit accelerated). i.MX also includes middleware with reuse of open source frameworks like multimedia framework plugins, power management, security/DRM, or graphics (OpenGL/OpenVG).

 Linux

 Freescale i.MX development kits include a Linux software stack with a GNOME Mobile environment.

 On the i.MX51 family, the reference user interface is Ubuntu.
 The last Ubuntu version supported is 10.04.1 (still available on mirrors).
 Ubuntu dropped the "official" i.MX51 family support since version 10.10.
 Since Ubuntu 11.10 support for the i.MX53 Quickstart board is available as a preinstalled desktop or server SD card.

 The OpenEmbedded Linux distribution supports several i.MX platforms.
 Commercial Linux support is available from companies like Lanedo, TimeSys, MontaVista, Wind River Systems and Mentor Graphics.